eternal-2000/gemmini/Readme.md

 alternative variants of the standard BLAS operations.

-An implementation of the loops around the microkernel is also provided for `dgemm`, so the full `dgemm` operation is supported presently on the CPU, minus some optimisations.
-An `sgemm` implementation will be added in the future.
+An implementation of the loops around the microkernel is also provided for `dgemm` and `sgemm`, minus some optimisations.
 Features will generally be added by focusing on the double-precision implementation first, and single-precision versions will be added later, with much lower priority.

 Currently, Gemmini assumes that the row micropanel will be used for broadcasting, and not the column micropanel.
 This means that the